 Sound Transmission Ratings

-Sound transmission is rated using three different standards, each defining a different way in which sound is transmitted.
-Sound absorption of floor coverings may be measured on two of those scales.
+There are three different standards for rating sound transmission.
+Each defines a different way in which sound is transmitted.
+The first two measure flooring sound transmission.
 The third covers room-to-room transmission, more appropriate for walls.

 IIC (impact insulation class) is measured in terms of sound impact, or how well sound vibrations travel through a floor to the room below.